bellentuck/Webpack-2.0-Config/README.md

 ```
 <script src="output.js"></script>
 ```
-"Every web file has at least one single .html file.
-This is where the browser starts working with us."
-Enclose webpack output in `<script>`s.
+"This is where the browser starts working with us."

 ### (6)Install webpack globally for manual testing
 ```